 All pupils are entitled to thirty minutes of BASE skills academy time each week if they have followed our school rule.
-During BASE time, within their class or lockdown bubble groups, pupils will have the opportunity to take part in enjoyable skills based activities with, where possible, an element of choice.
+During BASE time, pupils will have the opportunity to take part in enjoyable skills based activities with an element of choice.
 The privilege of BASE time will be withdrawn for unacceptable behaviour.
+A restorative approach will be taken with those children during this time to discuss their actions and look for alternative actions that could have been taken.
 Teachers will award pupils with their BASE skills log on a Friday afternoon so they can attend their BASE skills academy time.

-Within each class group/lockdown bubble a member of staff will be responsible for supervising those who have lost BASE time.
+Within each phase a member of staff will be responsible for supervising those who have lost BASE time.
 If any child loses all of their BASE time more than three times in a half term the class teacher will contact parents to inform them of their child's behaviour.